ksaib9/SMDM-Stattistical-Methods-for-Decision-Making-/README.md

 The data is present in the file named UndergradSurvey.xlsx

+There is also an R file just in case if someone is intrested in coding -- UnderGradSurvey.R

 This assigmnet is written so as to give people an idea about the descriptive statistics that plays acrucial role in EDA and other analytics fields.
 This assignment here gives a brief example of the following: